 Experimental: Lonapegsomatropin

-Due to the different hGH dose requirements, depending on subject's age and concomitant use of oral estrogen, this trial has 3 dosing groups per arm, followed by gradual increasing dose titration to a target maintenance dose.
+Due to the different human growth hormone (hGH) dose requirements, depending on participant's age and concomitant use of oral estrogen, this trial has 3 dosing groups per arm, followed by gradual increasing dose titration to a target maintenance dose.

 Placebo Comparator: Placebo

-The placebo for lonapegsomatropin drug product will contain the same excipients as lonapegsomatropin drug product but does not contain lonapegsomatropin itself.
-The placebo solution will be administered by SC injection via syringe and needle.
-Due to the different hGH dose requirements, depending on subject's age and concomitant use of oral estrogen, this trial has 3 dosing groups and the placebo will receive the same dose volume as if they would have been randomized to once-weekly lonapegsomatropin.
+The placebo for lonapegsomatropin drug product contained the same excipients as lonapegsomatropin drug product but does not contain lonapegsomatropin itself.
+The placebo solution was administered by subcutaneous (SC) injection via syringe and needle.
+Due to the different hGH dose requirements, depending on participant's age and concomitant use of oral estrogen, this trial has 3 dosing groups and the placebo received the same dose volume as if they were randomized to once-weekly lonapegsomatropin.

 Active Comparator: Somatropin